Pattani railway station

 Pattani railway station or Pattani (Khok Pho) railway station is a railway station located in Khok Pho Subdistrict, Khok Pho District, Pattani.
 It is a class 1 railway station located 1009.209 km from Thon Buri Railway Station.
 The station opened in April 1917 as Khok Pho Station, as part of the Southern Line section between U Taphao Junction (Hat Yai)-Khlong Sai.
 The line extended further south, terminating at Su-ngai Kolok in September 1921, where it linked up with the Malaysian railway.

-Pattani station's architecture is built as a mix of Thai architecture with Melayu cultural decorations.
+Pattani station's architecture is built as a mix of Thai and Malay architecture.